 Why should a physical therapist, occupational therapist or athletic trainer take this intermediate level stroke continuing education course?

 Rehab clinical tools instructed in this stroke continuing education course to enhance your functional outcomes.

 Specific instruction that will enhance your understanding and ability to deliver better patient care.

-- Interconnectivity of cerebral function and identifying the impact of damage to specific anatomical structures and the relationship to cognition, function, and behavior
+- An understanding of the interconnectivity of cerebral function and identifying the impact of damage to specific anatomical structures in its relationship to cognition, function, and behavior.